profsmith89/ctps/_sources/chap12.md

 num_actors = 1

 print(f'empty stage')

 beckett(num_actors)
 ```

 ## Looking for the pattern

-To design an algorithm that generates stage directions of the form "enter X" and "exit Y" for the play in {numref}`Figure %s<c12_table1_ref>`, we must identify and understand the repeating patterns in the table's sequence of binary encodings.
+To design an algorithm that generates stage directions of the form "enter B" and "exit C" for the play in {numref}`Figure %s<c12_table1_ref>`, we must identify and understand the repeating patterns in the table's sequence of binary encodings.
 In general, coding with recursion involves finding the pattern that repeats, each time on a smaller scale.
 Let's focus on the solution table for the challenge with two actors.

 ```{figure} images/c12_table2.png
 :name: c12_table2_ref